39 Fascinating Creatine Statistics (use, death rate & effects)

 The amount of Creatine that the average person needs per day is around 5g, which is often consumed at least partially from the diet.

+For most people, 3g of creatine supplementation improves health and performance with everyday use.
 These results typically take a while to show up, leading some people to frontload – taking 8-10 times these doses weekly to saturate their creatine content.

 This produces faster results but does have an increased risk of mild side effects (like digestive cramping) and uses around 25g of Creatine per day.

 It can be a significant expense for most people, where daily use eventually causes saturation.
+For most purposes, you should take 2.5 – 5g of Creatine per day.

 Supplementation of Creatine started as a medical intervention and was isolated in 1832.

 In the early 1900s, Creatine was in extensive use trials for the treatment of chronically low levels of Creatine in the body.
+It is effective in post-surgical recovery, muscle-wasting conditions, and old age.

 Creatine supplementation for athletes has been around as long as strength and muscle competitions – starting with athletes in 1923.

+Creatine was already popular by the 1950s and 60s in bodybuilding circles.
 In athletes, its popularity is more recent – gaining traction in power sports in the 1970s and 80s.

 Creatine made its way into popular use in the 1990s as television broadcasts of the 1992 Barcelona Olympics brought the minutiae of athletic recovery to the normal person’s home.

-Creatine Statistics Infographic
+Creatine Statistics – Wrap up

+Additionally, Creatine offers more than just muscle-building benefits or athlete support.
 It is a whole-body cellular support compound, brain health supplement, and pseudovitamin – something healthy that most people don’t get enough of through diet.

 Important Disclaimer: The information contained on MAX HEALTH LIVING is intended for informational and educational purposes only.
 Any statements made on this website have not been evaluated by the FDA and any information or products discussed are not intended to diagnose, cure, treat, or prevent any disease or illness.
 Please consult a healthcare practitioner before making changes to your diet or taking supplements that may interfere with medications.